 - To produce reports on clients in a timely manner, that convey the key findings of psychological assessment, formulation and treatment outcome in a way that does justice to the complexity of the problems described, but that are understandable to the recipients of the reports, including clients and referrers.

 - To work in partnership with other disciplines and to maintain links with statutory and non-statutory agencies as appropriate.

-- All staff working within PWS services will be expected to comply with local and national professional standards.
+- All staff working within Talking Therapies services will be expected to comply with local and national professional standards

-- Assessed experience of working as high intensity therapist / psychological therapist
+- Assessed experience of working as a high intensity therapist/ psychological therapist

 - Ability to meet agreed/ specified service targets

 - Proven ability to communicate clearly in difficult and complex situations

 - Experience of working in primary care services